jaystewartcouk/jaystewartcouk/README.md

-# Jay: Hobbyist, engineer and contributor
+# Engineer, hobbyist and contributor